Awambeng/crash-course-java/parttwo/chapterone/Readme.md

 - Marking a method as final means that method cannot be overriden.
 Also marking a class as final means that class cannot be extended.

+## Creating nested classes.
+A nested class is a class that is defined within another class.
+A nested class can come in one of the four different ways.

+1.